goncalvesjoao/react-to-commonJS/README.md

 - package.json with common "scripts" and "devDependencies" for building, testing and coverage your react component;
 - Simple Single Page Application (SPA) project built with React (independent from you React project) with live reload, sass, etc. so you can preview and interact with your component (you might also wanna use this to document your Component so others might learn how to used it);
 - One small React Component example and its correspondent Test spec for those that are new to React and for the SPA to "show something".
-- Mock Servers so you can mimic what would be an API responding to your React Component (if it needs one).
+- Mock Servers so you can mimic what would be an API responding to your React Component (if it needs one);
+- Ability to export the SPA into a static web page for you to use has your React Component Github Page.

 ## Usage: